nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 As a pet daycare owner, it takes a lot of effort to match pets to their names, as well as remember their owner's names, phone numbers and addresses.
 In addition, some pets may have special dietary requirements and vet appointments that you have to take note off.
-With WoofAreYou, these things can be taken care of easily, so that you may focus on the things that **truly** matter: taking good care of them and ensuring their safety.
+With WoofAreYou, these things can be taken care of easily, so that you may focus on the things that **truly** matter: taking good care of your pets and ensuring their safety.
 --------------------------------------------------------------------------------------------------------------------
 # WoofAreYou